Answers to exercises and questions in Java Course Material

 3. Accept two numbers and display the GCD of the numbers

-4. Display first 10 Fibnoacii numbers
+4. Display first 10 Fibonacii numbers

 5. Accept two numbers on command line and raise base (first number) to power (second number)